STM3256/dota_stats/README.md

 2. Put that key in your environment variables under: `dota2apikey`
 3. Run whichever analysis file you want

-## One-time scripts
+## One-time scripts (in order)
-* Use get_all_current_interfaces.py to create an output json file which shows the currently supported Interfaces from Valve in their API
+1. Use get_all_current_interfaces.py to create an output json file (all_steam_interfaces.json) which shows the currently supported Interfaces from Valve in their API
+2. Use get_all_dota_interfaces.py to create an output json file (all_dota2_interfaces.json) which shows all the currently supported *Dota2* interfaces from Valve in their API